actfong/docker-workshop/README.md

 ### Challenges

 #### Mini Challenge 1
 Let's say we want to install the `whois` package into our image.
 How would you do it?
+(Tip: check previous `apt-get install`)

 Once you have figure it out, build your image again and see whether the layers (id's) are still the same as the last time.
 Also, pay attention to the build time.